Searching For An Alternative To A Nursing Home? An ADU Might Be the Answer

 Elderly populations are disproportionately vulnerable to the pandemic, and the design of nursing homes and assisted living facilities makes it very difficult to provide care while enforcing shelter in place.

-Also, nursing homes are often poorly regulated and managed; research demonstrates that these facilities deal with staffing issues and struggle to maintain sanitary spaces as residents are ferried back and forth from the hospital.
+Nursing homes also struggle with poor regulation and management; research demonstrates that these facilities deal with staffing issues and struggle to maintain sanitary spaces as residents are ferried back and forth from the hospital.
+While they are a great option for many, they are certainly not the right option for everyone.

 The Challenge of Move-In

-But this change introduces its challenges.
-If you're thinking about bringing your family members into your home, remember to consider the following questions (courtesy of Elderlaw.com):
+This change introduces its challenges.
+If you're thinking about bringing your family members into your home, remember to consider the following questions (courtesy of Elderlaw.com)

 - Will you be able to provide proper support and care, including eating, dressing, going to the bathroom, and taking medication?